 My big school projects:

-In all the classes I took in school I completed many projects.
-The two below are the biggest – those that I completed for each degree, my Master’s and my Bachelor’s.
+Below are two of the biggest projects I completed for my Master’s and my Bachelor’s.
 Both have to do with my passion – games – but they may be read and enjoyed by anyone.

 My graduate school Advanced Project:

 For my Master’s I completed a blog project in which I analyzed official and fan-made missions for the first three Thief games.
 If you are unfamiliar with games, know that these titles are some of the best at using the medium’s interactivity to convey narrative.
 This is one of the major points of my project linked to below.
 The title represents my goal of demonstrating to everyone the impressive, brilliant narrative mechanics of the first three Thief games:

 My undergraduate Senior Thesis: